 Despite the similarity in names, instant rice will cook much faster than chicken resulting in mushy rice.
 Save instant rice for the stove or just switch to much healthier brown rice.:)

 Unfortunately you can’t.
 Cauliflower rice is a veggie that will be ready in 30 secs and chicken won’t.

 What Kinds of Brown Rice Are Good for This Recipe?

 Any brown rice.
 Like my Instant Pot brown rice experiment shows, all brown rice cooks similarly in the Instant Pot.
 You can use long grain, short grain, basmati, jasmine brown rice and even brown and wild rice medley mix.

 The answer is “Yes”.
 However, there are a few notes to take.

-Pieces have to be separated otherwise “the blob” of frozen chunks of meat will not cook through inside.
-I would say this scenario is good for when your meat is half thawed (you forgot to take it out well in advance) and you are able to cut it (I even use kitchen scissors to save on washing the board).
+- Frozen cubed chicken – Pieces have to be separated otherwise “the blob” of frozen chunks of meat will not cook inside.
+I would say this scenario is good when your chicken is half frozen and you are able to cut it into pieces (I even use kitchen scissors to save on washing the board).

-3. Instant Pot will take longer to come to pressure
+Tip: Instant Pot will take 5-10 minutes longer to come to pressure with frozen chicken.

 Can I Make It in a Slow Cooker?

 No. My experience shows that rice cooked in a slow cooker becomes a complete mush.
 Plus this recipe has been developed for Instant Pot which requires different amount of liquid.